loreanvictor/techblog/posts/yaff/part1.md

 >
 >   - This triggers React to call the `Timer()` function again.
 >
->   - However this time, the `useState()` function returns a different result, because React is keeping track of order what is being
+>   - However this time, the `useState()` function returns a different result, because React is keeping track of the order of what is being
 >      called by who.
 >
 >   - A new effect is setup (and the old one is cleaned up though not precisely at this time).